-1. Goals.
+- 1. Goals. - a.

-a.
 The law school places a high priority on equipping students with the skills necessary to practice law.
 This commitment is evidenced by the nature of, and emphasis on, the Lawyering Skills program.
-A strong clinical program provides an opportunity for real-life experience.
+A strong clinical program provides an opportunity for real-life experience. - b.

-- b.
 The law school will continue developing relations with Liberty Counsel in preparation for the establishment of an in-house clinic providing the opportunity to work on cases with a heavy constitutional law component.
 As the school grows it must assess the need and potential for other in-house clinics such as a child advocacy clinic, criminal defense clinic, or domestic violence clinic. - 2.
 Clinical Faculty.
 Clinical faculty members must be both practitioners and teachers at heart.
-All clinics shall be supervised by faculty members who are licensed to practice law.
+All clinics shall be supervised by faculty members who are licensed to practice law. - 3.
+The Academic Dean has discretion to make a clinical course graded on a pass/fail basis.